germancin/Django-Portfolio/README.md

     1. We have to create our models within each app
     2. We have to connect our model app to our project
     3. We have also to connect our whole app to our main project
-    4. After all of this We need to migrate this new created models
+    4. After all of these We need to migrate this new created models

 **So let's create our model**
 Here basically we are setting the fields of the jobs "table"